 - Confirmed that everyone in the group can attend the next kickoff training

-If you have any further questions about Mentoring Groups after reading this FAQ, please do not hesitate to reach out to Jason Faulkner.
+If you have any further questions about Formation Groups after reading this FAQ, please do not hesitate to reach out to Jason Faulkner.
 Thank you!